faranordk/simpower/README.md

 * `L`, `rho` (optional) — switch on **hypothetical-instrument mode** (supply either `z` or `L`, not both).
-Use this *before you have an instrument*: it answers "if I could find an instrument with a first-stage correlation of r, would this design have any power?". `L` is any variable in your data whose distributional character the imagined instrument should inherit (its scale and shape are used as the noise carrier; its actual correlations are not).
+Use this *before you have an instrument*: it answers "if I could find an instrument with a first-stage correlation of r, how powered would this design be?". `L` is any variable in your data whose distributional character the imagined instrument should inherit (its scale and shape are used as the noise carrier; its actual correlations are not).
   On every simulation rep the `L` series is randomly permuted — breaking its